-The first objective of the Dutch Pharmacological Society is to facilitate Dutch research as well as the education in the use of drugs.
+The first objective of the Dutch Pharmacological Society is to facilitate Dutch research as well as the education in the field of pharmacology.
 The research covers the broad area from molecules, via cells, organs and organisms to populations.
 The Society wants to stimulate and facilitate national and international networks and collaborations in these areas.
 For that reason it develops activities that aim at exchanging knowledge and methodologies.
 Furthermore, it has the objective to promote the visibility of the discipline, both nationally and internationally.

 Amalia Dolga is an Associate Professor and a Rosalind Franklin Fellow at the University of Groningen, Department of Molecular Pharmacology.
 Dr. Dolga earned her Ph.D. (cum laude) at the Rijksuniversiteit Groningen in The Netherlands.
 She worked on TNF neuroprotective pathways in the central nervous system in the laboratory of Prof. Ulrich Eisel and Prof. Paul Luiten.
 Her postdoctoral training was performed in the laboratory of Prof. Carsten Culmsee at the University of Marburg, Germany, where she identified potassium channels in mitochondria; moreover, she demonstrated the functional relevance of these potassium channels in several models of oxidative stress and ischaemia.
 In 2013, she began the ‘Habilitation’ programme, which she completed in less than two years, receiving the right of ‘ius promovendi’.
 Also, she was awarded a DFG grant; and an innovation award to study optogenetics at the University of Marburg.
 In 2015 Dr Dolga received the prestigious Rosalind Franklin fellowship, allowing her to start her own research group in neuroscience at the Groningen Research Institute of Pharmacy in Groningen (GRIP), the Netherlands.
 Currently, together with her group, she investigates how modulation of potassium channels and mitochondrial function affect the pathological markers of Alzheimer and Parkinson disease.
 These projects are funded by Alzheimer Nederland and ParkinsonFonds.